-Figure 36: Pictorial description of level 0 generating system for class Final Leg.
+Figure 38: Pictorial description of level 0 generating system for class Final Leg.
 This description is comprised of four steps by the generating system.
-For simplicity, the steps by the environment are omitted.
-Top: The above four steps: each step is specified by the indicated set of level 0 active constraints.
-Bottom: Two examples of level 0 structs generated by this generating system.
+For simplicity, the steps by the environment are not modeled.
+Each step is specified by the depicted set of level 0 active constraints.
+If a primitive doesn't have labels on some of its primal processes, it denotes a family of all (admissible) primitives containing only those primitives whose primal processes with shown labels are fixed while other primal processes can vary.
+In this manner one specifies the subset of admissible primitives from the corresponding primitive class (see Appendix).

+Figure 38 (continued): Two examples of level 0 structs generated by the above generating system.
 "Initial Division" Class Generating System